peteroupc/peteroupc.github.io/colorgen.md

 <a id=Encoding_XYZ_Through_RGB></a>
 #### Encoding XYZ Through RGB

-The following summarizes the transformations needed to convert a color from CIE XYZ through RGB to an encoding form suitable for images or video.
+The following summarizes the transformations needed to convert a color from (relative) XYZ through RGB to an encoding form suitable for images or video.

 1. An XYZ-to-linear-RGB transform.
 This is usually a matrix generated using the [**RGB color space**](#RGB_Color_Spaces)'s "primaries" (see the methods in the previous section), but can also include a [**_chromatic adaptation transform_**](https://en.wikipedia.org/wiki/Chromatic_adaptation) if the XYZ and RGB color spaces use different white points (see the `XYZFromsRGBD50` and `XYZTosRGBD50` methods above)<sup>[**(19)**](#Note19)</sup>.
 2. A linear-to-encoded-RGB transform.
 This is the RGB color space's "transfer function".
 This can be left out if linear RGB colors are desired.